-- You can eat a light low fibre breakfast and a light lunch before 12 noon.
-No solid food from this point. - 2pm: Dissolve the contents of one sachet of Picolax in a large glass of water (200ml).
+- You can eat a light low fibre breakfast and a light lunch before 4pm.
+No solid food from this point. - 6pm: Dissolve the contents of one sachet of Picolax in a large glass of water (200ml).
 Stir for 2- 3 minutes and then drink the mixture in small sips (in no more than 15 minutes).
+If the mixture becomes hot, allow it to cool sufficiently, then drink. - Continue drinking plenty of clear fluids.

+On the morning of your test

-If the mixture becomes hot, allow it to cool sufficiently, then drink. - Continue drinking plenty of clear fluids. - 6pm: Dissolve the second sachet of Picolax in water, and drink as before. - Aim to drink at least 2 litres (about 8 glasses) of clear fluids throughout the day. - Continue with clear fluids up to 2 hours before your appointment.
+- 7am: Dissolve the second sachet of Picolax in water, and drink as before. - Aim to drink at least 2 litres (about 8 glasses) of clear fluids throughout the day. - Continue with clear fluids up to 2 hours before your appointment.